Gyuri1/FMC_ID_Firewall/README.md

 `Select Groups` : You can enter the necessary AD groups into the system.
 `Deploy`: New policy will be deployed.
-`Reset`: The policy will be modified with disabled rule.
+`Reset`: The ACP policy will be modified with using `disabled` rule.

 # WARNING: